Cedra Fungible Asset (FA) End‑to‑End Guide

 import { Account, Cedra, CedraConfig, Network } from "@cedra-labs/ts-sdk";

-const config = new CedraConfig({ network: Network.DEVNET });
+const config = new CedraConfig({ network: Network.TESTNET });

 const cedra = new Cedra(config);